TheDigitalScribe/Authendance/README.md

 - IDE: Android Studio 3.6
 - Minimum SDK version: API level 21

+# Test Results
+Our black-box unit testing test results can be found <a href="TestPlanResults.docx">here.</a>

 # Stage of Completion

 Done.
 The app accomplishes what it's supposed to do although it is worth looking back and expanding on it in the future.